AmeyaAI/QuantaSearch/README.md

 This stops all running containers and removes them (but keeps volumes and networks unless specified otherwise).

-➡ For full installation steps (including Docker setup for Linux, Windows, and macOS), see our [Docusaurus Installation Guide]().
+➡ For full installation steps (including Docker setup for Linux, Windows, and macOS), see our [Installation Guide](https://support.ameya.ai/docs/dev-docs/QuantaSearch-update/installation).

 ---